magento/devdocs/guides/v2.1/cloud/cdn/fastly-vcl-badreferer.md

 -  Get credentials to access the Admin UI for your {{ site.data.var.ece }} environment.

--  Review your site log for traffic spamming your site and note the domain names that you need to block.
+-  Review your site logs for fake referral URLs and make a list of domains to block.

 ## Create a referrer block list

 Edge Dictionaries create key-value pairs accessible to VCL functions during VCL snippet processing.
-In this example, you create an edge dictionary that provides the list of website referrers that you want to block.
+In this example, you create an edge dictionary that provides the list of referrer domains that you want to block.

 1. Log in to the Admin UI for your {{ site.data.var.ece }} project environment.